dynamite-ready/node-gamepad/README.md

-#Node Gamepad v0.1.0
+# Node Gamepad v0.1.0

 A Node JS cross platform native module for gamepads, based on SDL 2 (https://www.libsdl.org/).
+Please note, this repo hasn't been updated in years, if you get it running on a modern version of Node, I swear I'll buy you a drink.
-Presently works on Windows and Mac OSX.
-A Linux version is in the works.
-I'll also endeavour to provide more detail before long, but the basic instructions for use are as follows:
+This module should work on Windows.
+It once worked on Mac OSX, but hasn't been updated since the mandated 64bit upgrade.
+I guess Windows simply is much better for certain things...
+There's not Linux comaptibility for now.
+The basic instructions for use are as follows:

-###Installation:
+## Installation:
 Make sure you have Node JS installed, obviously.
 Node-Gyp is essential too.
 Copy the repo to your machine.
 Using the command terminal, 'cd' into the repo/module and run: